- Publication 908 - Introductory Material

 For debtors filing bankruptcy under all chapters (chapters 7, 11, 12, or 13), the Bankruptcy Code provides that if the debtor does not file a tax return that becomes due after the commencement of the bankruptcy case, or obtain an extension for filing the return before the due date, the taxing authority may request that the bankruptcy court either dismiss the case or convert the case to a case under another chapter of the Bankruptcy Code.
 If the debtor does not file the required return or obtain an extension within 90 days after the request is made, the bankruptcy court must dismiss or convert the case.

 Only individuals may file a chapter 13 bankruptcy.
 Chapter 13 relief isn't available to corporations or partnerships.
 The bankruptcy estate is not treated as a separate entity for tax purposes when an individual files a petition under chapter 12 (Adjustment of Debts of a Family Farmer or Fisherman with Regular Annual Income) or 13 (Adjustment of Debts of an Individual with Regular Income) of the Bankruptcy Code.
-In these cases the individual continues to file the same federal income tax returns that were filed prior to the bankruptcy petition, Form 1040, U.S. Individual Income Tax Return.
+In these cases the individual continues to file the same federal income tax returns that were filed prior to the bankruptcy petition, Form 1040 or 1040-SR, U.S. Individual Income Tax Return.

-On the debtor's individual tax return, Form 1040, report all income received during the entire year and deduct all allowable expenses.
+On the debtor's individual tax return, Form 1040 or 1040-SR, report all income received during the entire year and deduct all allowable expenses.
 Don't include in income the amount from any debt canceled due to the debtor's bankruptcy.
 To the extent the debtor has any losses, credits, or basis in property that were previously reduced as a result of canceled debt, these reductions must be included on the debtor's return.
 See Debt Cancellation, later.

 When an individual debtor files for bankruptcy under chapter 7 or 11 of the Bankruptcy Code, the bankruptcy estate is treated as a new taxable entity, separate from the individual taxpayer.